 Level 3 assets consist of financial instruments where there has been no active market.
-The Company held no Level 3 financial instruments as of April 30, 2017, January 31, 2017 and April 30, 2016.
+The Company held no Level 3 financial instruments as of July 31, 2017, January 31, 2017 and July 31, 2016.

 The fair value of cash and cash equivalents (Level 1) approximates carrying value since cash and cash equivalents consist of short-term highly liquid investments with maturities of less than three months at the time of purchase.
-As of April 30, 2017 and 2016, cash and cash equivalents included cash on hand, cash in banks, money market accounts and marketable securities with maturities of less than three months at the time of purchase.
-The fair value of debt approximates its carrying value as it is all variable rate debt.
+As of July 31, 2017 and 2016, cash and cash equivalents included cash on hand, cash in banks, money market accounts and marketable securities with maturities of less than three months at the time of debt approximates its carrying value as it is all variable rate debt.